mongock/mongock/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=com.github.cloudyrock.mongock&metric=bugs)](https://sonarcloud.io/component_measures?id=com.github.cloudyrock.mongock&metric=bugs)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=com.github.cloudyrock.mongock&metric=vulnerabilities)](https://sonarcloud.io/component_measures?id=com.github.cloudyrock.mongock&metric=vulnerabilities)

-> :rocket: Mongock version 5 is released!!
+> 🚀 🥳 Mongock version 5 is released!!
 It comes with tons of highlights!

 **Mongock** is a Java based migration tool as part of your application code.
 It allows developers to have ownership and control over data migrations during the deployment process, allowing safer migrations in distributed systems as code and data changes are shipped together.

+## Stay tuned
+To be updated with the latest releases, notifications and news, follow us on [twitter](https://twitter.com/MongockTeam) 😉

 ## Documentation
 The official documentation is [here][documentation_link], where you can find everything rom version 3.